 - 1 teaspoon vanilla extract

-- 1. Place sweet potatoes on a greased baking sheet, cut side down.
-Bake at 350° for 25-30 minutes or until tender.
+- 1. Preheat oven to 350°.
+Place sweet potatoes on a greased baking sheet, cut side down.
+Bake 25-30 minutes or until tender.
 Cool slightly.
 Remove peel; place potatoes in a food processor.
 Cover and process until smooth.
 (There should be about 2 cups.)

 - 4. In a large bowl, beat cream cheese and sugars until smooth.
-Beat in the sour cream, whipping cream, butter, vanilla, pie spice and sweet potato puree.
-Add eggs; beat on low speed just until combined.
+Beat in sour cream, whipping cream, butter, vanilla, pie spice and sweet potato puree.
+Add eggs; beat on low speed just until blended.

-- 7. Place springform pan in a large baking pan; add 1-in. of hot water to larger pan.
-Bake at 325° for about 1-1/4 hours or until center is just set and top appears dull.
-Remove springform pan from water bath; remove foil.
-Cool cheesecake on a wire rack for 10 minutes.
-Carefully run a knife around edge to loosen; cool 1 hour longer.
-Refrigerate overnight.
-Remove sides of pan.
+- 6. Place springform pan in a large baking pan; add 1-in. of hot water to larger pan.
+Bake 1-1/4 hours or until center is just set and top appears dull.
+Remove springform pan from water bath.
+Cool cheesecake on a wire rack 10 minutes.
+Loosen sides of pan with a knife; remove foil.
+Cool 1 hour longer.
+Refrigerate overnight, covering when completely cooled.
 Yield: 16 servings.

 © 2015 RDA Enthusiast Brands, LLC